Enabling Robust Exoplanet Atmospheric Retrievals with Gaussian Processes: Conclusions and Discussion

 As we move toward a population-level understanding of exoplanet formation and evolution in the coming decades, it is essential that our inferences from individual systems are both accurate and trustworthy.
 This work highlights several key findings, including the risk of overly precise, but ultimately biased, inferences when retrievals are applied to contaminated data or rely on incomplete models.
 We show that such limitations can be mitigated with GP-aided retrievals, which offer a flexible toolkit for identifying and marginalizing over hidden sources of uncertainty.

 These uncertainties may originate from the data itself or from assumptions embedded in the model.
 Understanding their origin is critical to avoiding biases that could propagate through comparative studies and misinform our interpretation of exoplanet populations.
-By recognizing the limitations of both current models and the data, including the effects of correlated and systematic noise, we are better positioned to extract robust constraints from JWST observations and fully capitalize on the capabilities of future missions in the decades ahead. \\ \\ Y.R. thanks Dr. Aishwarya Iyer for meaningful conversations during the early stages of this project.
+By recognizing the limitations of both current models and the data, including the effects of correlated and systematic noise, we are better positioned to extract robust constraints from JWST observations and fully capitalize on the capabilities of future missions in the decades ahead. \\ \\ We thank the referee for thoughtful comments that significantly improved this work.
+Y.R. thanks Dr. Aishwarya Iyer for meaningful conversations during the early stages of this work.
 This research was enabled thanks to support from NASA XRP grant 80NSSC24K0160.
 L.W. thanks the Heising-Simons Foundation for their funding through the 51 Pegasi b Postdoctoral Fellowship, and Arizona State University for their support through the Presidential Postdoctoral Fellowship Program.
 Y.R.,\ L.W.,\ and M.R.L.\ acknowledge Research Computing at Arizona State University for providing HPC and storage resources that have significantly contributed to the research results reported within this manuscript.
 This work was performed under the auspices of the U.S. Department of Energy by Lawrence Livermore National Laboratory under Contract DE-AC52-07NA27344.
 The document release number is LLNL-JRNL-2003715.

 {A\arabic{figure}}